Guidance for businesses and organisations holding EU trade marks at the end of the transition period.

 The Withdrawal Agreement requires that where an EU trade mark is subject to ongoing cancellation proceedings at the end of the transition period, and is subsequently cancelled, the outcome shall be applied to the corresponding UK comparable right.

-This means that if you own an EU trade mark that is subject to cancellation proceedings at the end of the transition period and that right is subsequently cancelled, whether wholly or partially, your UK comparable trade mark will also be cancelled to the same extent.
+This means that if you own an EU trade mark that was subject to cancellation proceedings at the end of the transition period and that right is subsequently cancelled, whether wholly or partially, your UK comparable trade mark will also be cancelled to the same extent.

 There is an exception where the grounds for cancelling the EU trade mark would not apply in the UK.
 In this case the UK right will not be cancelled.
 This is referred to as a derogation.

-When an EU trade mark is subject to ongoing cancellation proceedings, we will record this on the comparable trade mark when it is created.
 When a final decision in the proceedings against the EU trade mark is reached, meaning that no further appeals are possible, a cancellation notice may be sent to us by any person.
 We will also initiate the cancellation of a comparable trade mark or direct another party do to so if we become aware that the corresponding EUTM has been cancelled.

 If you are the owner of the comparable trade mark sending us a cancellation notice, and you wish to claim the derogation, you must send the derogation notice with the cancellation notice.